truust-io/docs.truust.io/content/getting-started.md

 These kind of wallets can be used by your customers to retain their money and use it in future transactions.
 Every user will have, at least, one wallet available by default.
 You can use then this wallet as an origin for making a payment or a destination to receive a payout.

-Check our documentation about [Wallet Payments](/payment-flows#walletpayments) to learn about all the available wallet movements we offer throught our API.
+Check our documentation about [Wallet Payments](/payment-flows#walletpayments) to learn about all the available wallet movements we offer through our API.

 ### Escrow Wallets

 We use the escrow wallets to protect the funds corresponding to an order.
-Once the buyer has completed the payment, the funds will be transfered to an escrow wallet, where they will be held until the order is completed.
+Once the buyer has completed the payment, the funds will be transferred to an escrow wallet, where they will be held until the order is completed.
 Using these wallets we protect the money from every order, allowing a secure way to protect the funds.

 There is no available endpoint in our API to access these wallets, so we can guarantee that there is no way of access to these funds other than following our [Order Lifecycle](/payment-flows#orderlifecycle).